nationalarchives/tdr-prototype-sangria/README.md

 To deploy the migrations, `cd` to the migrations folder and run:

 ```
-docker build . --tag nationalarchives/tdr-prototype-db-migrations
+docker build . --tag nationalarchives/tdr-prototype-db-migrations:env-name
-docker push nationalarchives/tdr-prototype-db-migrations
+docker push nationalarchives/tdr-prototype-db-migrations:env-name
 ```

+where `env-name` is a Terraform environment name, e.g. `dev` or `test`.

 In the AWS console, go to the ECS cluster and run the task you defined earlier.
+Configure these settings:

+- Set the launch type to "Fargate"
+- Set the VPC to be the same as the one that the database is in - hover over a VPC ID to see its name, e.g.
+  `ecs-vpc-dev`
+- Choose any subnet in the VPC
+- **Set the security group**, and choose the existing security group `migration-task-security-group-<env-name>` that matches the environment you want to migrate

 ### Test the deployed API